 VAIC: New Financial Performance Metric and Valuation Tool

 Date Written: May 12, 2012

-The paper introduces a new financial metric for managerial performance evaluation, Value Added to Invested Capital (VAIC), with the cost of unlevered equity as a hurdle rate to calculate the capital charge rather than the widely accepted WACC.
+This article introduces a new financial metric for managerial performance evaluation, Value Added to Invested Capital (VAIC), with the cost of unlevered equity as a hurdle rate to calculate the capital charge rather than the widely accepted WACC.
 VAIC preserves all positive features of the conventional residual operating income and EVA® and has the distinct advantage of computational simplicity and straightforward interpretation.
 Associated valuation model is equivalent to the standard discounted cash flow approach; this equivalence is formally proved under certain assumptions regarding the risk of tax shields and confirms consistency of the new metric proposed.
-VAIC can serve as an aggregate financial indicator on the business performance dashboards, and might as well be considered a valid substitute for the established EVA™, ReOI and EP metrics in evaluating managerial performance.
+VAIC can serve as an aggregate financial indicator on the business performance dashboards, and might as well be considered a valid substitute for the established EVA© and ReOI metrics in evaluating managerial performance.
 Equivalence of the VAIC valuation model to the fundamental approach of valuing a business by cash flow discounting makes this metric not only a robust measure of financial performance but also a full-fledged investment valuation tool.

 Keywords: Performance measurement, Economic Value Added, EVA, Residual income, Residual operating income, Valuation

 JEL Classification: G32, G39, M21, M41